malstrom72/PikaScript/README.md

 PikaScript is a minimal interpreted scripting language implemented in C++.
 This repository contains the language runtime, standard library, a command-line tool called `PikaCmd`, and various example scripts and documentation.

+## History

+PikaScript grew out of experiments to create the tiniest possible scripting language.
+The first prototype, *PicoScript*, was written in just a few days and represented all values as strings.
+It soon evolved into *PikoScript*, which added a variant type and a rudimentary frame system for references.
+Complexity crept in, so the code was simplified again as *YoctoScript* by dropping local frames and limiting everything to globals.
+Ultimately the useful ideas from each iteration were combined, yielding today's PikaScript with unique frame identifiers and enough structure to implement features like `foreach` while remaining lightweight.

 ## Repository Layout

 ```